Appalachian School of Law: Academic program

 Students at Appalachian complete the traditional law school curriculum as required by the American Bar Association (ABA); however, the school distinguishes itself from almost all of the other 192 ABA accredited law schools in the country, as its students are required to spend 25 hours each semester on community service projects, ranging from dispute resolution training to humane society management.
-Only 11 other law schools have similar mandatory programs.

-ASL offers a Pre-Admission Summer Opportunity (PASO) programs for students who have the potential to become good lawyers and law students but whose LSAT's and GPA's do not necessarily reflect their skills and talents.
+Only 11 other law schools have similar mandatory programs.ASL offers a Pre-Admission Summer Opportunity (PASO) programs for students who have the potential to become good lawyers and law students but whose LSAT's and GPA's do not necessarily reflect their skills and talents.
 The program lasts four weeks, three of which are independent home study, the final week is the on-campus lecture and final exam.
 The top scorers on the final exam may be offered admission to the fall's first year class.

 First year students arrive one week before the academic year starts to partake in a one credit course called Introduction to Law which covers the basic skills needed in order to succeed in law school.
 Students also register for classes and finalize their financial aid needs then.

 First year students cover legal foundation courses: Torts (4 credits), Contracts (6 credits), Property (6 credits), Civil Procedure (5 credits), Criminal Law (3 credits) and Legal Process (6 credits).
 Legal Process teaches students legal research and writing.
 First-year students also take an orientation course to the community service program in the first semester and an additional legal research course in the second semester.
 First-year students may not take any electives.
 Additionally, all first-year students are required to complete a 200-hour unpaid externship over the summer before their second-year.
 This requirement is usually met by students working as judicial clerks, interns in prosecutor and defense offices, state and federal governmental agencies, and private practices.
 Placements have included state supreme courts, the Environmental Protection Agency, and the United States Department of Justice.
 The school provides assistance in locating and obtaining these positions.

 Second year students cover additional legal foundation courses: Constitutional Law (6 credits), Evidence (4 credits), Professional Responsibility (3 credits), and Criminal Procedure (3 credits).
 Students also cover Trusts and Estates (4 credits) and Business Associations (4 credits), and are allowed to take electives, such as Appellate Advocacy.
 Students also fulfill their alternative dispute resolution requirement in the second year.

 Students in their third year have the most options when it comes to electives.
 Third year students are required to take Family Law (3 credits), Secured transactions (3 credits), Payment Systems (3 credits), and a Practicum (4 credits), which include: Trial Advocacy, Criminal Practice, Estate Planning, Pre-Trial Practice, Real Estate Transactions, Insurance Law, or Employment Law.
 Additionally, students have their capstone experience in a writing-intensive seminar.
 Each student takes two practicums focusing on the practical aspects of legal practice.

+The school publishes the Appalachian Journal of Law.